STMicroelectronics/fp-sns-datalog2/Utilities/HSDPython_SDK/README.md

 The HSDPython_SDK provides installer scripts that can be used to properly install the SDK and all the required dependencies.
 If you are in a Linux environment, see README_Linux file.

-The SDK has been developed using Python 3.10.
+The SDK has been developed using Python 3.12.
-To properly use it, Python 3.10 or above must be already installed on the machine before proceeding with the following procedure:
+To properly use it, Python 3.10, 3.11, or 3.12 must be already installed on the machine before proceeding with the following procedure:

 - Open a terminal from HSDPython_SDK folder